Download The California Lottery Winners Handbook At:

 You are probably excited to get your hands on all that cash.
 Don't collect right away – get your support system in place.
 Temper your euphoria because your life is going to change in a drastic way.
 Smart winners will take a few weeks before collecting their lottery prize because they are busy getting legal and accounting advice first.

 The government will also take its share of taxes.
-If you owe any “state-owned-debt”, such as back taxes or child support, the lottery will deduct it directly from you prize.
+If you owe any "state-owned-debt", such as back taxes or child support, the lottery will deduct it directly from your prize.

 Financial counselors will help you slow down and operate wisely, provide a barrier to all the requests for money and help you'll begin receiving, advise you in ways to manage the money to protect you from blowing it, and help you invest your money so it can grow rather than shrink.
 It's not just a matter of money management, but also helping you deal with the pressure of sudden wealth on psychological and personal issues.
 Advisers can help and guide you through trust money, endowments, charitable remainder trusts, relatives, limited partnership and more.